paulmach/orb/encoding/mvt/README.md

 For unmarshaling the id will be converted into a float64 to be consistent with how the encoding/json package decodes numbers.

+## Geometry Collections

+GeoJSON geometry collections are flattened and their features are encoded individually.
+As a result the "collection" information is lost when encoding and there could be more features in the output (mvt) vs. in the input (GeoJSON)